Lorton Meadows Nature Reserve

 For information on opening times and facilities, please see Lorton Meadows Conservation Centre

-We have several trails around the reserve to suit all ages, from the shortest Children’s Wild-Nature Trail, around the picnic area and Withy Woods, to longer trails exploring the whole reserve, and several trails in between.
+We have five trails around the reserve to suit all ages, from the shortest Children’s Wild-Nature Trail, around the picnic area and Withy Woods, to longer trails exploring the whole reserve.
 So whether you have 30 minutes or a whole afternoon, there’s no reason not to get out there and see the wildlife for yourself.

 The Legacy Trail links Lorton Meadows to Portland Bill, via a 20 km trail, discovering all the boroughs important nature sites along the way.
 You can attempt the whole trail in one day, or walk it in sections, or follow one of 9 circular walks starting from each of the waypoints.
 For printable trail and circular walk guides go to the Legacy Trail webpage.